vsowjanyarani/doc/README.md

 ### JENKINS
  The leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project
  #### jenkinsInstallation:
-  Refer the follwing link to install jenkins
+  Refer the follwing link to install jenkins on jumpbox

      https://www.jenkins.io/doc/book/installing/linux/